 Pupil Premium Spending

 We spend our money wisely, ensuring that our most vulnerable pupils enjoy and access the rich and broad curriculum we offer.
 Our governors and the head teacher work closely together to ensure that we use our funding to offer opportunities and experiences to support these children.

-Pupil Premium is used in a number of ways; to finance interventions, to purchase resources, and to provide enrichment.
+Pupil Premium is used in a number of ways: to finance interventions, to purchase resources, and to provide enrichment.
 The school spends money on quality interventions, delivered by highly skilled members of staff.
 These interventions take place both in and out of the classroom, and occur both during and at the end of the school day.
 Pupil premium money is also spent on the resources needed to deliver interventions to the highest quality.
-Enrichment activities, such as Young Enterprise day, music tuition, Forest Schools and subsidies for school trips and Year 6 residential all aim to improve pupil enjoyment and have an impact on the quality of reading, writing and maths.
+Enrichment activities, such as Young Enterprise day, music tuition, Forest Schools and subsidies for school trips and the Year 6 residential all aim to improve pupil enjoyment and have an impact on the quality of reading, writing and maths.
 Our Pupil Premium spending is monitored termly, to assess whether the interventions and resources are having an impact on the children.
 We monitor whether each intervention is making a difference and alter our spending to ensure positive outcomes.